cogdog/splotpoint/README.md

 * [Wikipedia Basics](https://thinking.is.ed.ac.uk/wiki-basics/) University of Edinburgh
 * [WikiData Basics](https://thinking.is.ed.ac.uk/wikidata-basics/) University of Edinburgh

 And if you make your own Splotpoint, please please pretty please fork this repo to edit this Readme with a link to your spiffy example (otherwise [we may just Google you and add it anyhow](https://www.google.ca/search?q="SPLOTpoint+Theme")).
+Or leave a message via the issues link below.

 If you have problems, feature suggestions, small bags of gold coin for me, please [contact me via the issues area](https://github.com/cogdog/splotpoint/issues) on this repo.

 ### New Features (details below)

+* May 22, 2018 Theme will now generate a `/all` a handouts page that displays all slides in one view with print styles to insert pagebreaks at the end of slides when printed
 * Oct 16, 2017 Added navigation shortcuts with right, left arrow for slide navigation and up arrow to return to top
 * Aug 7 2017 Shortcodes for generating a full list of slides and a start button to launch the first slide